Requirements for registration of a trademark

 Applied for, among other things, "stationery" in class 16 and "suitcases" in class 18.

 The mark consists of the signature of Henrik Ibsen.
-The applicant in this case was Norsk Folkemuseum.
-The mark is suitable to be perceived as someone else's name.
+The applicant in this case was the Norwegian Folkemuseum.
+The mark is initially likely to be perceived as someone else's name.

-But as Ibsen died in 1906, he is a "long dead person", and the grounds for refusal relating to marks designating specific persons do not apply.
+However, since Ibsen died in 1906, he is a "long-dead person", and the ground for refusal that applies to marks designating specific persons does not apply.

 Plant variety denominations in trademarks